Article I – Name and Purpose

 Section 3.
 Officer Terms

-Officers shall serve a term of one year starting at noon on the June 1 following selection unless an earlier time is unanimously agreed upon by the two administrations.
-If an Officer is no longer able to fulfill their duties, the Officers shall find a replacement.
+Officers shall serve a term of one year starting at noon central time on the June 1 following selection unless an earlier time is unanimously agreed upon by the two administrations.
+If an Officer is no longer able to fulfill their duties, the Officers shall select a replacement.
 If no Officer can be found, the duties of the vacant Officer position shall be delegated among the current Officers.
 No Officer may hold more than one voting position per term, however, an Officer may, if required, fulfill the duties of more than one Officer position.

 Section 4.
 Impeachment

 Any Officer who feels that another Officer is lacking in their duties may call a vote to impeach the other Officer.
-Notice must be given to the President 48 hours or more prior to the vote.
-The President must announce the vote 24 hours or more prior to the vote.
-The President shall read the reasons the vote has been called, and the Officer being impeached shall have a chance to appeal to the Officers in their defense.
+Notice must be given to the President no less than seven days prior to the vote.
+The President must announce the vote no less than five days prior to the vote.
+The President shall read the Articles of Impeachment, and the Officer being impeached shall have a chance to appeal to the Officers in their defense.
 If the Officer being impeached is unable to attend the scheduled vote, that vote may be postponed for a period of one week.
 If the Officer is still unable to attend the meeting, they may prepare a written defense, to be read by the President on their behalf.

 If the Officer being impeached is the President, the Vice President shall preside over all matters relating to the impeachment, and shall take over all duties of the President above mentioned in this Section.